HHSIDEAlab/hhsdevcloud-ansible/README.md

     $ pip freeze > requirements.txt

+### Ansible Roles

+Run the following command to download and install the roles required by this project into `~/.ansible/roles/`:

+    $ ansible-galaxy install -r install_roles.yml

 ## Provisioning and Configuring AWS Resources

 Running the following command will provision and configure all of the AWS resources specified in `site.yml`: